sayanash/HackathonProject-AIBashers-SimpleTODO/README.md

 Project Structure:
 simple-todo-app/
 │
-├── index.html         # The main HTML file
+├── index.html         # The main HTML file.
 ├── style.css          # The CSS file for styling
 └── script.js          # The JavaScript file for functionality